 Create a socially responsible brand to attract your future workforce

 This year’s survey report provides insight into the technology innovation taking place across the supply chain industry—and the associated workforce challenges.
-Organizations of all sizes are moving toward the digital supply chain model.
-During this transformation, many organizations face some level of a talent skills gap and workforce shortage.
+The 2021 report finds that the adoption of supply chain is increasing dramatically due to the impacts of COVID-19 disruption with 49% of supply chain leaders have accelerated spending in digital technologies to make their operations more responsive and forward-looking during the pandemic.
 This report compiles the survey results from over 1,000 manufacturing and supply chain professionals.